norlab-ulaval/template-norlab-project/.junie/active_plans/TNP-79_improve_ai_agent_config_logic.md

 ### Planning Phase
 - [ ] Would it be clearer if we had two separate configuration files, one for variables set manually by User and one for dynamically set variables?
-- [ ] Is it still relevant to keep `.junie/guidelines.a2g_config.md` file as a Markdown file if we go with a two separate yaml configuration files. `guidelines.a2g_config.md` specialized guidelines selection logic could be merged in the yaml manual configuration file which would simplify usage and the "review A2G _framework_ guidelines specified in `.junie/ai_agent_guidelines/guidelines.a2g_framework.md`" instruction could replace the "review _A2G Guidelines Configuration_ specified in `.junie/guidelines.a2g_config.md`" instruction in `.junie/guidelines.md`.
+- [ ] Is it still relevant to keep `.junie/guidelines.a2g_config.md` file as a Markdown file if we go with a two separate YAML configuration files. `guidelines.a2g_config.md` specialized guidelines selection logic could be merged in the YAML manual configuration file which would simplify usage and the "review A2G _framework_ guidelines specified in `.junie/ai_agent_guidelines/guidelines.a2g_framework.md`" instruction could replace the "review _A2G Guidelines Configuration_ specified in `.junie/guidelines.a2g_config.md`" instruction in `.junie/guidelines.md`.
 - [ ] Submit your analysis and wait for approval before executing the implementation phase

 ### Implementation Phase